 - 2.1 The Board of the IJB comprises voting members, nominated by either Renfrewshire Council or NHSGGC, as well as non-voting members including a Chief Officer appointed by the Board. - 2.2 The main features of the governance framework in existence during 2016/17 were: - The IJB is formally constituted through the Integration Scheme agreed by Renfrewshire Council and NHSGGC and approved by Scottish Ministers. - The overarching strategic vision and objectives of the IJB are detailed in the IJB's draft Strategic Plan which sets out the key outcomes the IJB is committed to delivering with its partners. - The Strategic Planning Group sets out the IJB's approach to engaging with stakeholders.
 Consultation on the future vision and activities of the IJB is undertaken with its health service and local authority partners.
-The IJB publishes information about its performance regularly as part of its public performance reporting. - Effective scrutiny and service improvement activities are supported by the formal submission of reports, findings and recommendations by Audit Scotland, the external auditors, Inspectorates and the appointed Internal Audit service to the IJB's Senior Management Team and the main Board and Audit Committee. - The IJB follows the principles set out in CoSLA's Code of Guidance on Funding External Bodies and Following the Public Pound for both resources delegated to the Partnership by the Health Board and Local Authority and resources paid to its local authority and health service partners.
+The IJB publishes information about its performance regularly as part of its public performance reporting. - Effective scrutiny and service improvement activities are supported by the formal submission of reports, findings and recommendations by Audit Scotland, the external auditors, Inspectorates and the appointed Internal Audit service to the IJB's Senior Management Team and the main Board and Audit Committee. - The HSCP has a robust Quality, Care and Professional Governance Framework and supporting governance structures which are based on service delivery, care and interventions that are: person centred, timely, outcome focused, equitable, safe, efficient and effective.
+The annual report was presented to the IJB on 10 March 2017, and provided a variety of evidence to demonstrate the delivery of the core components within Renfrewshire HSCP Quality, Care and Professional

-- The IJB's approach to risk management is set out in its risk management strategy, and the Corporate Risk Register.
-Regular reporting on risk management is undertaken and reported regularly to the Senior Management Team and the IJB. - 2.3 The governance framework described operates on the foundation of internal controls, including management and financial information, financial regulations, administration, supervision and delegation.
+- Governance Framework and the Clinical and Care Governance principles specified by the Scottish Government. - The HSCP has an Organisation Development and Service Improvement Strategy developed in partnership with its parent organisations.
+On 23 June 2017, an annual progress report was shared with the IJB along with a supporting 3-year Workforce Plan. - The IJB follows the principles set out in CoSLA's Code of Guidance on Funding External Bodies and Following the Public Pound for both resources delegated to the Partnership by the Health Board and Local Authority and resources paid to its local authority and health service partners. - The IJB's approach to risk management is set out in its Risk Management Strategy, and the Corporate Risk Register.
+Regular reporting on risk management is undertaken through regular reporting to the Senior Management Team and annually to the IJB Audit Committee. - 2.3 The governance framework described operates on the foundation of internal controls, including management and financial information, financial regulations, administration, supervision and delegation.
 During 2016/17 this included the following: - Performance management, monitoring of service delivery and financial governance is provided by the Health and Social Care Partnership to the IJB who are accountable to both the Health Board and the Local Authority.
 It reviews reports on the effectiveness of the integrated arrangements including the financial management of the integrated budget. - The IJB operates within an established procedural framework.
 The roles and responsibilities of Board members and officers are defined within Standing Orders and Scheme of Administration, Contract Standing Orders, Scheme of Delegation, Financial Governance arrangements; these are subject to regular review.
 A Local Code of Corporate Governance was approved by the IJB early in 2017. - Board members adhere to an established Code of Conduct and are supported by induction and ongoing training and development.

-3. Roles and Responsibilities
+Roles and Responsibilities